naoshi-higuchi/picocli-trial/README.md

 $ ./target/hello <name>
 ~~~

 Don't omit `clean`.
-If you omit `clean` then generated native image will be broken.
+If you omit `clean` then the native image will be broken.